Undivided Assessment · Flatiron District · Value Index: A (91/100)

 None publicly listed

-Undivided Value Score
+Undivided Value Index™ Score

-A (92/10)
+A (91/100)

-Investment-grade Beaux-Arts conversion with a sophisticated, design-conscious resident community
+Investment-grade Beaux-Arts conversion with a sophisticated, design-conscious resident community.

 SCORE BREAKDOWN BY CRITERION: